ejplatform/hyperpython/docs/tutorial.rst

     Children can also be passed as a keyword argument.
     This generates ``<h1 class="foo">title</h1>``.

-In HTML, tag attributes are all stringly typed.
-This is far from ideal and can be easily fixed since we are representing HTML from a more rigorously typed language.
-Hyperpython does the following coercions when interpreting
+In HTML, all tag attributes are all stringly typed.
+This is far from ideal and can be easily fixed since we are representing HTML from a typed language.
-attributes:
+Hyperpython does the following coercions when interpreting attributes:

 "class" attribute:
     Hyperpython expects a list of strings.
 If a single string is given, it is